Vegan Millionaire Shortbread

 Just in case you don’t know… Millionaire shortbread is traditionally a Scottish dessert that consists of a shortbread base, a caramel filling, and a solid chocolate topping.

-Since going vegan, I haven’t had a good slice of millionaire shortbread.
-There is one brand sold in the supermarkets here that I can think of.
-But when I tried it I found it to be too sickly sweet, in the same sort of way that diet Coke is.
+I haven’t had a good vegan caramel slice since I gave up eggs and dairy a few years ago.
+There is one brand sold in the supermarkets here that I can think of but I find it to be too sickly sweet, in the same sort of way that diet Coke is.
+So I decided it’s high time that I post my own recipe to the blog.

-How To Make Vegan Millionaire Shortbread
+How To Make Vegan Millionaire’s Shortbread

 Step 1: